mvcds/my-library/psychology/atlas-of-emotions/Sadness.md

-Sadness is a response to loss, and feeling sad allows us to take a timeout and show others that we need support.
+Sadness is a response to loss, and feeling sad allows us to take a [[time|timeout]] and show others that we need support.

 Responses: